Joker actors ranked: who is the best Joker?

-With a new Joker often comes a new Batman, so check our ranking of the best Batman actors to have your say > > Best Joker actors > > To many, Heath Ledger will always be the ultimate Joker.
-As the main villain of the second, and ultimately most > critically acclaimed, part of Christopher Nolan’s trilogy, Ledger’s Joker was nothing like those who came before him. > Ledger’s influence of graphic novels, Batman: The Killing Joke and Arkham Asylum: A Serious House on Serious Earth, punk > rock and Anthony Burgess’ The Clockwork Orange made his Joker unique. > > Joaquin Phoenix has won critical acclaim across the board for his version of the Joker, topping it all with a Best Actor > Oscar for is role.
-Todd Phillips’ film received an eight minute long standing ovation at the Venice Film Festival, with > most of the clapping aimed at Phoenix, and it's become a huge, divisive success.
-Don’t go expecting a true comic-book > version of the Joker, however The movie focuses instead on a story away from the official canon.
+- Where there's a Joker there's nearly always a Batman: check our ranking of the best Batman actors to have your say

+Best Joker actors

+To many, Heath Ledger will always be the ultimate Joker.
+As the main villain of the second, and ultimately most critically acclaimed, part of Christopher Nolan’s trilogy, Ledger’s Joker was nothing like those who came before him.
+Ledger’s influence of graphic novels, Batman: The Killing Joke and Arkham Asylum: A Serious House on Serious Earth, punk rock and Anthony Burgess’ The Clockwork Orange made his Joker unique.

+Joaquin Phoenix has won critical acclaim across the board for his version of the Joker, topping it all with a Best Actor Oscar for is role.
+Todd Phillips’ film received an eight minute long standing ovation at the Venice Film Festival, with most of the clapping aimed at Phoenix, and it's become a huge, divisive success.
+Don’t go expecting a true comic-book version of the Joker, however The movie focuses instead on a story away from the official canon.